traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

        traefik/traefik
    ```

-7. Once the Helm upgrade command is executed successfully, you can refresh the Traefik Dashboard webpage and you will be presented with the new UI.
+7. Once the Helm upgrade command is executed successfully, you can refresh the Traefik local dashboard and be presented with the new UI.
 Since <b>Traefik API Gateway</b> is based on <b>Traefik Application Proxy</b>, there is no impact to any of the existing services.

 ___

 ## Secure access to your application

-Now that we have <b> Traefik Hub API Gateway</b> running, we can take advantage of some the enterprise-level middlewares to secure access to our application so only authrorized users have access.
+Now that we have <b> Traefik Hub API Gateway</b> running, we can take advantage of some of the enterprise-level middlewares to secure access to our application so only authorized users have access.

 ### Secure access with JWT:

 The JWT middleware verifies that a valid JWT token is provided in the Authorization header

-To add a JWT verification method to the incoming request for <b>customer-app</b> API application, follow below steps:
+To add a JWT verification method to the incoming request for <b>customer-app</b> API application, follow the below steps:

 1. Create JWT middleware definition